 The IPs (Intensive Programs) are cultural and educational experiences in which students and teachers from different European universities gather together to work on a specific project.
 During the first week of March 2017, University CEU Cardenal Herrera was the main venue for the IP EUTA, an IP Program in which students from all over the continent worked together to develop a communication campaign for a specific client.

-On this very special occasion for us we would like to thank the participation of students from Finland, Belgium, United Kingdom, Germany and of course the Spanish hosts coming from our very own Faculties of Humanities and Communication and that of Law, Business and Marketing: we hope you have all enjoyed your experience here at CEU Valencia!
+On this very special occasion for us we would like to thank the participation of students from Finland, Belgium, United Kingdom, The Netherlands, Germany and of course the Spanish hosts coming from our very own Faculties of Humanities and Communication and that of Law, Business and Marketing: we hope you have all enjoyed your experience here at CEU Valencia!

 This year’s program focused on a comprehensive communication campaign for Fundación Turismo Valencia, our city’s Tourist Board which promotes Valencia as a destination for Europeans.
 Throughout the week all the participants attended various lectures, leisure activities and get-togethers to foster integration and group work.